ppy/osu-wiki/news/2024/2024-06-20-project-loved-june-2024.md

 We also have some changes to our team!
 Take a look at them below:

-- The osu!mania Loved Captains are the focus this time, we'd like to thank ::kadoen::{ user=12780575 } and [Leeju](https://osu.ppy.sh/users/18219603) for their service, and wish them well going forward!
+- The osu!mania Loved Captains are the focus this time, we'd like to thank ::kadoen::{ user=12780575 } and ::Leeju::{ user=18219603 } for their service, and wish them well going forward!
 Don't worry metadata enthusiasts, kadoen will still be staying as a Metadata Reviewer!
 - And it continues on!
-To help with the above departures, ::Maxus::{ user=4335785 }, [Carpihat](https://osu.ppy.sh/users/10085090) and ::taba2::{ user=7850508 } have all joined the osu!mania Loved Captains.
+To help with the above departures, ::Maxus::{ user=4335785 }, ::Carpihat::{ user=10085090 } and ::taba2::{ user=7850508 } have all joined the osu!mania Loved Captains.
 Give them your best welcome!

 ### Navigation